ammarhakim/ammar-simjournal/je/je24/je24-euler-embedded-bc.rst

-For some problems, in particular shock interaction with embedded objects, in which the shock standoff distance is significant, the use of stair-stepped boundaries gives results comparable to cut-cell conformal boundary methods.
+For some problems, in particular shock interaction with embedded objects, in which the shock standoff distance is significant, the use of stair-stepped boundaries gives high-quality results comparable to cut-cell conformal boundary methods.

 For magnetosphere problems the shock properties depend on magnetic field structure rather than the geometry of the planet/moon surface.
-Hence, the impact of the physical boundary will be likely weak.
+Hence, the impact of the stair-stepped boundary will be likely weak.
+However, this remains to be verified.

 References